musa-5090-spring-2024/assignment02/README.md

     Discuss your accessibility metric and how you arrived at it below:

     **Description:**
+    The percentage of the wheelchair accessible bus stop within the neighborhood.
+If the percentage of accessible bus stops is the same, then compare the number of accessible bus stops.
+First, spatial join the 'bus_stops' with 'neighborhood'.
+Then calculates the percentage of the accessible bus stops ('wheelchair_boarding' = 1).
+Finally, order the neighborhood by both its accessibility percentage and number of accessible bus stops.

 6. What are the _top five_ neighborhoods according to your accessibility metric?

+**Results:**
+- Neighborhood_name, num_bus_stops_accessible, num_bus_stops_inaccessible, accessibility_metrics
+- (1) Olney, 172, 0, 100%
+- (2) Bustleton, 158, 0, 100%
+- (3) Oxford Circle, 139, 0, 100%
+- (4) Rhawnhurst, 128, 0, 100%
+- (5) West Oak Lane, 122, 0, 100%

 7. What are the _bottom five_ neighborhoods according to your accessibility metric?